 What do I have to have ready in order to get conditional power on a residential dwelling?

 The following trades must be at 100% in order to receive conditional power: electrical, mechanical, gas test, and insulation.
 Also, the fee must be paid and the conditional power application applied for in our office.
 This does not apply to manufactured homes.

 Do the Inspectors have cell phones?
 If so, can we call them in the field?

 Yes, please click here to access the inspector's contact information.

 Can I call during the day and find out if my inspection passed for that day?

 Please use the online permit portal to access your inspection results.

 How many inspections do I need to have for my house?

 As many as needed, but the minimum is typically five (5) inspections.
-They are: footings, foundation, open floor (as courtesy), rough in (which includes: electric, mechanical, plumbing, gas system, and framing), insulation and final.
+They are footings, foundation, open floor (as a courtesy), rough-in (which includes: electric, mechanical, plumbing, gas system, and framing), insulation and final.